turnerbenjamin/grid-cove/gc-front-end/docs/3._tests-by-user-story/user-story-3-tests.md

 - [x] US3-INT-7: It should display all errors where the authentication service returns multiple errors
 - [x] US3-INT-8: It should display display a success message where the authentication service resolves
 - [x] US3-INT-9: It should close the sign in form modal when the close button is pressed
-- [x] US3-INT-10: It should replace the register and sign-in buttons with a log-out button and profile button